JGore99/alayna-obsessed/README.md

 * COMPLETED -- Prevent repeated use of aliases.
 * COMPLETED -- Disable function once last aslias has been shown.
 * COMPLETED -- Diplay remaining number of aliases.
+* Add refresh feature when out of aliases
 * Add content to the Favorites page.
 This will be a links page.
 * Add content to the Video page.